On a special class of gradient Ricci solitons: Proofs of the theorems

-is a gradient Ricci soliton with metric and potential function both induced by the quotient projection.} \end{example}
+is a complete gradient Ricci soliton with metric and potential function both induced by the quotient projection.} \end{example}

+\begin{remark} \textnormal{Note that, since in Example~\ref{exam01} the functions $a(t)$, $b(t)$, and $\varphi(t)$ are given by the constructions of Ivey or Angenent and Knopf, it follows that $\mathbb{S}^m \times_{\,\mathbb{Z}_p} B$ is, respectively, a gradient steady Ricci soliton or a gradient shrinking Ricci soliton.} \end{remark}

 We now recall a fundamental result from the theory of warped products and prove a key lemma to be used in our arguments.
-For it, we are following the notation and terminology of Bishop and O'Neill~\cite{BO}.
-We start with the geometrical features of the metric $g_f$ in~\eqref{WarpedMetric} that will be designated by ``$^-$''.
+To this end, we follow the notation and terminology of Bishop and O'Neill~\cite{BO}.
+We begin by describing the geometric features of the metric $g_f$ in~\eqref{WarpedMetric}, which will be denoted by the superscript “$^-$”.

 \begin{lemma}[\cite{BO}] Suppose $X$ and $Y$ are basic vector fields which are $\pi$-related to $\bar X$ and $\bar Y$, respectively, and suppose $U$ and $V$ are vertical vector fields tangent to the fiber $F_b$, with $b=\pi(p)$, the we have: \begin{enumerate} \item $\bar D_XY$ is the horizontal lift of $^B\!D_{\bar X}\bar Y$; \item $\mathcal{H}(\bar D_UV)=-\frac{\bar g(U,V)}{\tilde{f}}\bar\nabla\tilde{f}$ and $\mathcal{V}(\bar D_UV)=\,\! ^{F_b}\!D_UV$; \item $\overline\ric(X,Y)=\,^B\!\ric(X,Y)-\frac{m}{\tilde f}H^f(X,Y)$; \item $\overline\ric(X,U)=0$; \item $\overline \ric(U,V)=\ric_{F_b}(U,V)-\left[\tilde{f}\tilde{\Delta} f+(m-1)|\nabla \tilde{f}|^2\right]g_{F_b}(U,V)$, where $\tilde{\Delta}f=(\Delta f)\circ \pi$. \end{enumerate} \end{lemma}